jonbirge/tesla-cloud/README.md

 ## About

 JavaScript-based site with information and links intended for use on an in-car browser.
-Currently focused on Tesla vehicles, but could eventually be adapted for other vehicles with a browser.
+Currently focused on Teslas, but could be adapted for other vehicles with a browser.

 ## Demo